Teaching and learning with iTunes U and Apple Podcasts

 On your PC or Mac computer, download the item(s) you want to use within the iTunes application.
 Find the original file on your system and then upload into Blackboard as usual.
 TEACH has information on how to add files and how to embed audio and video for your Blackboard module.
 Alternatively, you could just add a link to the item for your students to access themselves (see below).

 - Using the teaching room’s computer/projector system — in advance, check that iTunes is available on the computer you’ll be using.
 If it is not already installed, contact IT Customer Support and they will arrange this.
 Note: you may need to give them a couple of days’ notice, so it’s worth checking in good time before your lecture.
 With iTunes installed, you can either play the audio/video live or download to the local iTunes Library and play it from there.

 - Using your own device (Windows/Mac laptop computer, iPad/iPhone/iPod Touch mobile devices) — you can either play the audio/video live using a wifi connection or download to your Podcasts/iTunes U app and play the content offline.
 You may need a special connector to link to the projection system in the lecture room, so check in advance.
 If you need guidance, contact IT Customer Support.

 Sharing links with your students

 From a PC/Mac computer or Windows/Mac laptop using the iTunes application:

-- To share an item from a collection, click the drop-down arrow alongside the 'Free’ button, and select from the options: share to Facebook, share to Twitter, or copy.
+- To share an item from a podcast, click the drop-down arrow alongside the 'Free’ button, and select from the options: share to Facebook, share to Twitter, or copy.
 If you use 'copy’ then you can add this to your module etc (as above).

 - Select the item you want to share — this will open a pop-up panel.
 Select the upward arrow in the top right-hand corner, and you will be given the options for sharing: via Message, Mail, Twitter or Facebook, or you can select 'Copy Link’, which you can then paste anywhere (eg into Blackboard).